 - Our climate will change rapidly over the next 50 years.

-Whatever your view on these issues, we can’t escape from the fact that the changes our generation have caused seem massive, and also now completely out of our control.
-I can’t now stop the journey towards schools merger, national insignificance and extreme weather patterns, so what can I do?
+Whatever your view on these issues.
+We can’t escape from the fact that the changes our generation have caused seem massive, and also now completely out of our control.
+I can’t now stop the journey towards schools merger, national insignificance and extreme weather patterns.

 For the sake of the children and generations ahead, I can resolve to keep up.

-As a firm advocate of the Pirate Code, I believe we now need to get on board with the inevitabilities in order to be in control, not only of our own destiny, but also that of our children.
+As a firm advocate of the Pirate Code.
+I believe we now need to get on board with inevitability in order to be in control.
+Not only of our own destiny, but also that of our children.